Road Status: OPEN for the season

 Trail Ridge Road spans the Park and connects Estes Park to the town of Grand Lake on the western slope.
 It’s the highest continuously paved road in the United States, reaching an elevation of 12,183 feet.

-Trail Ridge Road travels through forests, above tree line, over the alpine tundra, reaches the high point, and crosses the Continental Divide before winding its way down to the town of Grand Lake.
-There are numerous trails and short hikes available from Trail Ridge Road.
+Trail Ridge Road travels through forests, above tree line,and over the alpine tundra.
+It reaches a high point, then crosses the Continental Divide before winding its way down to the town of Grand Lake.

-A note concerning the alpine tundra - This is an extremely fragile ecosystem.
+Note about alpine tundra: This is an extremely fragile ecosystem.
 Please stay on the marked trails.
 Crushed growth takes many decades to heal.